 - Bake in preheated oven for 20 minutes, or until puffed and golden brown.
 Let cool about 10 minutes.

 Prepare Vanilla Icing

 - Whisk together powdered sugar, milk, and vanilla until smooth.
-Add 1-2 tsp additional milk if needed to thin out icing, or a bit more powdered sugar if needed to thicken it.1 cup powdered sugar, 2 tablespoon milk, 1 teaspoon pure vanilla extract
+Add 1-2 teaspoon additional milk if needed to thin out icing, or a bit more powdered sugar if needed to thicken it.1 cup powdered sugar, 2 tablespoon milk, 1 teaspoon pure vanilla extract

 - Drizzle icing over slightly cooled strawberry turnovers.
 Sprinkle with crushed freeze-dried strawberries.1 tablespoon freeze-dried strawberries

 Last Updated on January 20, 2024 by Chenée Lewis